2011 Cannes Film Festival

-The 64th Cannes Film Festival was held from 11 to 22 May 2011.
-American actor Robert De Niro served as the president of the jury for the main competition and French filmmaker Michel Gondry headed the jury for the short film competition.
-South Korean film director Bong Joon-ho was the head of the jury for the Caméra d'Or prize, which is awarded to the best first-time filmmaker.
-The American film The Tree of Life, directed by Terrence Malick won the Palme d'Or.
+The 64th Cannes Film Festival took place from 11 to 22 May 2011.
+American actor Robert De Niro served as the president of the jury for the main competition.
+American filmmaker Terrence Malick won the Palme d'Or, the festival's top prize, for the drama film The Tree of Life.

-Midnight in Paris, written and directed by Woody Allen, opened the festival and Beloved (Les Bien-aimés), directed by Christophe Honoré and screened as out of competition, closed the festival.
+Italian film director Bernardo Bertolucci was presented with the Honorary Palme d'Or during the opening ceremony of the festival.
+The official poster for the festival featured a 1970's photo of American actress Faye Dunaway.
 Mélanie Laurent hosted the opening and closing ceremonies.

-Italian film director Bernardo Bertolucci was presented with the third Honorary Palme d'Or Award at the opening ceremony of the festival.
-Though the award had been given out sporadically in the past the Honorary Palme d'Or was supposed to presented annually after 2011.
-However it was not given again until the 2015 Cannes Film Festival.
-Gus Van Sant's Restless opened the Un Certain Regard section.
-Jailed Iranian film directors Jafar Panahi and Mohammad Rasoulof were honoured at the festival.
-Goodbye by Rasoulof and Panahi's This Is Not a Film was screened at the festival, and Panahi was awarded the Carrosse d'Or.
-Four female directors featured in the main competition: Australian Julia Leigh, Japan's Naomi Kawase, Scottish director Lynne Ramsay and France's own Maïwenn Le Besco.
+Jailed Iranian filmmmakers Jafar Panahi and Mohammad Rasoulof were honoured at the festival.
+Goodbye by Rasoulof and Panahi's This Is Not a Film were screened at the festival.

-Danish film director Lars von Trier caused controversy with comments he made at the press conference of his film Melancholia.
-When he was asked about the relation between the influences of German Romanticism in the film and his own German heritage, the director made jokes about Jews and Nazis.
-He said he understood Adolf Hitler and admired the work of architect Albert Speer, and jokingly announced that he was a Nazi.
-The Cannes Film Festival first issued an official apology for the remarks the same day and clarified that Trier is not a Nazi or an antisemite, then declared the director "persona non grata" the following day.
-The film remained in competition.
+Danish filmmaker Lars von Trier caused controversy with comments made during Melancholia's press conference, when asked about the relation between the influences of German Romanticism in the film and his own German heritage, the director made jokes about Jews and Nazis.
+Stating that he "understood" Adolf Hitler and admired the work of architect Albert Speer, and jokingly announced that he was a Nazi.
+The Cannes Film Festival organization first issued an official apology for the remarks the same day and clarified that Trier was not a Nazi or an antisemite, the following day the filmmaker was declared "persona non grata", though the film remained in competition, winning Best Actress for Kirsten Dunst.

+The festival opened with Midnight in Paris by Woody Allen, and closed with Beloved by Christophe Honoré.

 Juries

 Main competition

-The following people were appointed as the Jury for the feature films of the 2010 Official Selection:
+The following people were appointed as the Jury for the feature films of the 2011 Official Selection: